yyumna/climatechange_ai/NeurIPS2019_workshop.md

 **Q:** Do I need to use LaTeX or the NeurIPS style files?
 **A:** No, although we encourage it.

+**Q:** It’s hard for me to fit my submission on 2 or 3 pages.
+What should I do?
+**A:** Feel free to include appendices with additional material (these should be part of the same PDF file as the main submission).
+Do not, however, put essential material in an appendix, as it will be read at the discretion of the reviewers.

 **Q:** What do I do if I need an earlier decision for visa reasons?
 **A:** Contact us at <climatechangeai.neurips2019@gmail.com> and explain your situation and the date by which you require a decision and we will do our best to be accommodating.